fullstackla/fullstackla.github.io/_includes/locations/pivotal.md

-This week we will be at 8th Light in Downtown Los Angeles.
+This event will be held at Pivotal Labs in Santa Monica.